 Todoist is a task management app that allows you to assign to-do items due dates, as well as tag them with different project labels.
 You can add tasks from your desktop or phone.
 As a fun added bonus, you can rack up "Karma points" by completing tasks consistently.

 This timer provides a handy way to track blocks of work and allows you to track your past work history.
 Manage your tasks, track your goals, and customize work interval duration to maximize your productivity.

 Focus Booster also uses the Pomodoro Technique model for tracking work, but provides a deeper dive into exactly where your time is going.
 You can link revenue, meetings, and projects to your Pomodoros so you gain a birds-eye view of the impact of your work.

 Kiwake is an alarm clock app that infuses your daily alarm with a bit more meaning -- and removes the temptation to snooze.
 Users have to physically get out of bed, play a brain game, and review their custom goals to shut off the alarm.
-I've been using Kiwake for a few weeks now, and it's incredibly effective -- I've gotten up when I intended to every day.

 Many of us find ourselves being unproductive at work because we just can't shake our bad habits.
 Habitloop makes it easier to form productive rituals in and out of work -- just set a goal in the app and access dozens of preset "recipes" of behaviors you must repeat on a daily basis.
 Over time, the thining goes, these behaviors will become second nature.